mwmdev/neuma/README.md

 Those instructions are for Linux, they may vary for other systems.

-### Automatic install
+### One line install

 You can launch the install script with the following command:

 ```shell
 bash <(wget -qO- https://raw.githubusercontent.com/mwmdev/neuma/main/install.sh)
 ```
-During the install process you will be prompted for your  [ChatGPT API key](https://platform.openai.com/account/api-keys) and your [Google Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) (for voice output).
+During the installation process you will be prompted for your  [ChatGPT API key](https://platform.openai.com/account/api-keys) and your [Google Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) (for voice output).
 You can also skip those steps and add them later.

 ### Manual install